Campaign with STAR

 STAR is part of a wider movement of activists working to improve the lives of refugees in the UK.

 By working together we can make an even bigger difference, so STAR works closely with our friends including: Detention Action, Refugee Action, Still Human Still Here, Amnesty UK, Council for Assisting Refugee Academics (CARA) and National Union of Students (NUS).

 This means that STAR members become part of something bigger and can time and theme their campaign actions to make the greatest impact!

 Campaigning is STAR’s highest profile activity in the public eye.
 To be effective it is important to maintain clear and focused messages.
 As a charity STAR also has a legal responsibility to campaign only on those issues that are stated as our charitable objectives.

 If your STAR group is planning a campaign not supported by the STAR network it is important that you discuss this with the STAR National team first.

-This year STAR launched Regional Asylum Activism.
+In 2012 STAR launched Regional Asylum Activism.
 Three dedicated campaigners in the West Midlands, Yorkshire and Humberside and North East regions are working with local communities to inform and change attitudes and campaign for positive change to the asylum system.

 Find out more about the Regional Asylum Activism Project here.